claretgb/ArtificialIntelligence/README.md

 Part 2 consists of the sudoku problem, which must be solved with DFS.
 That is done in part2.py, under 1 second of execution.
+After turning in the code, I have received a 2/2 mark.

+Total grade: 4.6/5.

+#Assignment 2.
+Spain map.
+This assignment consists of creating a path between two Spanish cities, Malaga and Valladolid, using two different algorithms: Greedy best-first search algorithm and A* algorithm.

+After turning in the code, I have received a 5/5 mark.

+#Assignment 3.
+Travelling salesman problem.
+Part 1 consists of solving the travelling salesman problem using a Genetic Algorithm of our creation.
+We need to start in location 1 and go through the 52 locations in Berlin with the shortest route possible, finishing also in location 1.
+This assignment is still being developed.